The Assyrian Empire

 During its period of empire Assyria, which was founded by colonists from Babylon, became the most powerful nation on earth.
 At one time the empire encompassed 540,543 square miles (1.4 million square kilometers) of land.
-Some scholars regard the Assyrians as the first real empire in human history.
+Some scholars regard the Assyrians as the first real large power in human history.
 It was they, under King Shalmaneser V, who in 723 B.C. conquered Samaria and carried away captive the northern tribes of Israel (also known as the lost ten tribes of Israel).

-Assyria's interactions with Ancient Israel and Judah
+Assyrian interactions with Israel and Judah

 King Shalmaneser III (859 - 824 B.C.)

 Shalmaneser III was the first king of Assyria to come in conflict with Israel.
 According to The Mysterious Numbers of the Hebrew Kings by Edwin R. Thiele, Israel's King Ahab (874 - 853 B.C.), with a confederation of princes, fought against him at the battle of Qarqar in 853 B.C. (page 76).
 King Jehu of Israel (841 - 814 B.C.) began to pay tribute money to Shalmaneser in 841 B.C. (ibid. pages 103 - 104).